Matt Olson Player Props: Braves vs. Phillies

-The Atlanta Braves, including Matt Olson and his .583 slugging percentage over his past 10 games, take on starter Zack Wheeler and the Philadelphia Phillies at Truist Park, Saturday at 4:10 PM ET.
+The Atlanta Braves, including Matt Olson (.262 on-base percentage in past 10 games, 93 points below season-long percentage), battle starter Dylan Covey and the Philadelphia Phillies at Truist Park, Sunday at 7:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Phillies.
+In his previous game he had a hitless performance (0-for-4) against the Phillies.

 Matt Olson Game Info & Props vs. the Phillies